 There is a revenue share structure with Teachable Discover.
 Due to the promotional nature of Discover, Teachable will collect a 30% revenue share of sales made through the site.
 Members who opted into this first test were given a full breakdown of our revenue share structure before launch.

 Finally, pricing is still 100% in your control.
-During this test phase, we will be offering new students a 20% discount off their first course purchase—a discount our members have agreed to.
+During this test phase, we will be offering new students a 20% discount off their first course purchase—a discount our members have agreed to (*August 2021 update, the 20% discount has expired).
 If any members change their pricing on their courses, that will also be reflected in Discover.